GhostPack/Certify/README.md

         Certify.exe setconfig /ca:SERVER\ca-name /enablesan [/removeapproval] [/restart]

-      Remove the need for administrator approval at the time of requesting a new certificate:
+      Remove the mandatory approval at the time of requesting a new certificate:

         Certify.exe setconfig /ca:SERVER\ca-name /removeapproval [/enablesan] [/restart]